Regional-Modeling-LATMOS-IGE/WRF-infra/doc/tutorials/03-run-wrf-chem-polar.md

 d01 2012-02-16_00:00:00 wrf: SUCCESS COMPLETE WRF
 ```
 where the date corresponds to the final time step of the simulation.
 You should also have `wrfout` and `wrfrst` files in your WRF-Chem `$OUTPUT_DIR`.
 If so, congrats!
 You just ran WRF-Chem-Polar.

+## What now?

+### Save your scripts
+Along with the model version you've run, your namelists and jobscripts contain everything needed to reproduce your simulation by others, or by you in the future.
+Use [this checklist](https://github.com/Regional-Modeling-LATMOS-IGE/WRF-infra/blob/main/doc/wrfchem-repro-file-checklist.md) to check you've saved everything you need.

+### Do science
+The `wrfout` files containing the model output are [netCDF](https://www.unidata.ucar.edu/software/netcdf/) format.
+Commons tools to visualise and manipulate netCDF data are [NCO](https://github.com/nco/nco), [CDO](https://code.mpimet.mpg.de/projects/cdo/wiki), and the python package [xarray](https://docs.xarray.dev/en/stable/index.html).

+More detailed tools and tutorials to examine WRF-Chem-Polar output will be added to this repo in the future.